What to Expect During a Debt Consolidation Application: Taking the First Step With Confidence

 Step 1: Review Your Current Debts

 Before applying, it helps to list out what you currently owe.
-This could include:
+This could include:.

-- Credit card balances
+- Credit cards

-- Store or personal loans
+- Personal loans

 Make a note of how much is left to repay, and who the lender is.
-You don’t need a spreadsheet, a pen and paper could do.
+You don’t need a spreadsheet; a pen and paper could do.
 This may help you decide what you’d like to consolidate.

 You can check your full credit report for free through ClearScore, Credit Karma, or Experian if you're unsure what accounts are still active.